21 Different Types of Ants in Oregon

 The Californian Big-headed Ant is considered an important pest in Oregon due to its ability to colonize new areas quickly and its tendency to outcompete other ant species.

-As such, it is important to take measures to reduce their numbers and prevent them from becoming established in new areas.
+As such, reducing their numbers and preventing them from becoming established in new areas is important.

 This can be done by regularly inspecting your property and implementing various control methods.